-If you're not dehydrated, a dry mouth is annoying, particularly when you are running and need every drop of moisture you can get to keep from feeling overheated.
+The pasty, parched feeling of a dry mouth is annoying, particularly when you are running and need every drop of moisture you can get to keep from feeling overheated.
 A dry mouth, which is also called xerostomia, is usually a sign of other problems or a side effect of medications.
 Not only can it feel uncomfortable, it could become a breeding ground for mouth infections.
 Dry mouth during running is reversible and can be dealt with fairly easily.
 If your symptoms continue even after home treatment, speak to your doctor about underlying medical conditions that may contribute to your dry mouth.

 A physical cause of dry mouth during running is dehydration.
 As you exercise, sweating dries out your entire body.
 If you are not drinking liquids as you run, the dehydration can become more severe and can potentially endanger your health.
 Other signs of dehydration during running can include blurry vision and mental confusion.
 The dryness in your mouth may increase in hot weather when you sweat more.
 People who breathe with an open mouth during exercise may also experience dry oral tissues.

 A case of the nerves can be another cause for dry mouth during running.
-Runners who participate in races often get anxious before the gun goes off.
+Runners who participate in races often get stage fright before performing.
 The highly-charged emotions involved in race preparation cause temporary symptoms of a dry mouth.
 Usually though, once you are well into your race, your body gets into its groove and your mind relaxes.
 Then, you will feel the saliva flowing once more.